CRSPN/README-generator/README.md

-# Generator
+# node README file generating command line app.

 ## Description

-a builder for my future README files
+An application built with node/inquirer, to streamline future creation of readme files by creating the markdown dynammically saving time and brain power.

 ## Table of Contents (Optional)